Website heatmaps: user behavior insights at a glance

 Typically, you would expect a scroll map to naturally go from hot to cold—with above-the-fold content always in the hot area as it’s the part of the page that each user sees upon landing.

-(A Crazy Egg scrollmap for a specific area in 1902 Software’s homepage, which interestingly indicates that the section with our customers’ logos is more popular than our featured content section, despite it being lower in position on the page)
+(A Crazy Egg scrollmap for a specific area in 1902 Software’s homepage, which interestingly indicates that the section with our clients logos is more popular than our featured content section, despite it being lower in position on the page)

 3. Move map – A move map is a visual representation of how visitors move around on a page.